 Wheelchair services

-The Wheelchair Service is hosted for the whole of Suffolk by the West Suffolk NHS Foundation Trust.
-The Trust's clinical staff undertake assessments and fittings.
-Rosscare is the approved repairer and is also responsible for deliveries and collections.
+The service is run by West Suffolk NHS Foundation Trust.
+Our clinical team carries out assessments and fittings.
+Rosscare is our approved repairer and is also in charge of deliveries and collections.

-• do I need a wheelchair for more than six months?
+• need a wheelchair for more than six months

-• will I use the wheelchair four times a week or more?
+• will use the wheelchair four times a week or more

-If you answer yes to all of the above questions you should ask your GP, physiotherapist or occupational therapist to complete a referral form and send it to us.
+If you answered yes to all of the above, please speak to your GP, physiotherapist or occupational therapist.
+They can fill out a referral form and send it to us.

 How do I get referred?